igorcasmarques/igorcasmarques.github.io/my-story/5-marriage.md

 *This is a memoir of my adult life.
 You can find my [resume](/docs/resume/intro) and [portfolio](/docs/portfolio/intro) in different areas of this site.*

-## Identity crisis
+## Fear of failure

-I turned twenty-three in 2011 but did not feel like an adult.
+I turned 23 in '11 but did not feel like an adult.
 In my mind, I was still the wide-eyed teenager from Curitiba.
 I didn't have a clear artistic voice, my portfolio was unremarkable, and my creative output was mutating from "impressive for my age" to "not sure how this will help me get a job" and "maybe I should've become a diplomat like my dad wanted."

 Meanwhile, my older cousins were finishing their undergraduate degrees and getting jobs, showing me what professional success looked like for international students like us.
 Their steps became my roadmap: